Questions To Ask Before Hiring A Condemnation Lawyer

 - “Have you been involved in any reported decisions involving condemnation cases?”

 This is another indication of an attorney’s relevant experience.
 Just as some cases must be tried, sometimes cases are appealed.
 Your attorney should be willing to pursue your case to the lengths necessary to obtain the compensation to which you are entitled.
 The best indication of whether any attorney is willing to do this is whether he has done it before.
+The absence of reported appellate cases is a red flag for landowner representations, indicating either that the attorney lacks substantial experience in this area or that he will settle a difficult case for less than it is worth rather than take on a long fight.

 - “Have you handled cases like mine before?”